Trip titleBorneo Family Holiday

 Food and dietary requirementsWhile travelling with us you'll experience the vast array of wonderful food available in the world.
 Your group leader will be able to suggest restaurants to try during your trip.
 On our camping trips we often cook the region's specialities so you don't miss out.
 To give you the maximum flexibility in deciding where, what and with whom to eat, generally not all meals are included in the trip price....
 Read more

 When it comes to spending money on the trip, every traveller is a little different.
-You know your spending habits be...
+You know your spending h...
 Read more

 What to takeWhat you need to bring will vary according to the trip style you have chosen, the countries you are visiting and when you are travelling.
 Generally speaking you should pack as lightly as possible.
 On the vast majority of our trips you are expected to carry your own luggage, although you won't be required to walk long distances with it (max 30 minutes).